caprica/bloodmatch/README.md

 This application is fully working, and can actually be useful.

-However, it is really only a proof-of-concept and is intended to be a reference/demo application demonstrating competencies with Meteor and related technologies.
+However, it is really only a proof-of-concept and is intended to be a reference application demonstrating competencies with Meteor and related technologies.

 License
 -------